 An individual with any form and/or stage of dementia (other than alcohol-induced dementia) can benefit.

 A successful candidate is an individual with a diagnosis of moderate-stage dementia who is able to participate in therapy sessions.
 The therapy can also be provided bedside for individuals whose cognitive impairments are more severe.

 Whether great or small, we are seeing positive changes within the first month of participation.
 Improvements resulting from participation are likely to continue throughout the duration of the older adults’ sessions.

 All of the Learners in the Eliza Jennings trial experienced some degree of improvement in at least one of the two standardized tests for cognitive ability, the FAB, and the MMSE.

-SAIDO Learning has been determined to be the most effective when performed three times per week.
+SAIDO Learning has been determined to be the most effective when performed five times per week.
 It is most successful when performed in a residential community where older adults receive ongoing staff support from all disciplines.
 The therapy is currently not available in the home.

 For optimum results and continued improvement, SAIDO Learning has been demonstrated to work best in a community setting on a long-term basis.
 Once an individual discontinues participation, dementia symptoms are likely to return and increase.

 Supporters work closely with resident Learners.
 They are Eliza Jennings employees from all professional disciplines, including nursing, administration, dietary, housekeeping, activities and maintenance.
-Supporters attend three days of intensive training on all aspects of the therapy: the founding principles; education on the pre-frontal cortex and how it relates to the therapy; how to assign Learners to appropriate levels of learning; and coaching techniques, positive reinforcement, and the role of the rest of the community in supporting the therapy.
+Supporters attend five days of intensive training on all aspects of the therapy: the founding principles; education on the pre-frontal cortex and how it relates to the therapy; how to assign Learners to appropriate levels of learning; and coaching techniques, positive reinforcement, and the role of the rest of the community in supporting the therapy.